-Plans & Progress: The City, State of Alaska ADOT, and Army Corps of Engineers (ACOE) partnered on a port expansion feasibility study in 2004.
-At that time, preliminary results indicated the project's Benefit to Cost ratio would be non-competitive for Federal funding so the study was put on hold.
+Plans & Progress: The City, State of Alaska DOT, and Army Corps of Engineers (ACOE) partnered on a port expansion feasibility study in 2004, which was put on hold because preliminary results indicated the project's Benefit to Cost ratio would be non-competitive for Federal funding.
 High demand and favorable changes in cost drivers since then prompted the City and the ACOE to reexamine feasibility utilizing a Section 22 Planning Assistance to States Program Study grant in 2018.
-The study's positive results led to a recommendation by the ACOE to resume work on the Navigational Improvement Feasibility Study to dredge and build the new moorage facility.
-The City has formally expressed its intent to work with the ACOE on the Study and renew our partnership with the State of Alaska for technical expertise and funding, with the understanding that costs are shared 50% Federal, 25% City, 25% State.
+The study's positive results led to a recommendation by the ACOE to resume work on the Navigational Improvement Feasibility Study.
+ACOE listed the project on their FY21 workplan for a budget allocation in FY22.
+The City has formally expressed its intent to work with the ACOE on the Study and to renew our partnership with the State of Alaska for technical expertise and funding, with cost sharing (50% Federal, 25% State, 25% City) over three years.

-Design and Permitting: \$10,258,000
+Total Project Cost Estimate: \$124,233,000